avoidant/avoidant.github.io/_posts/2017-02-20-how-travel-unleashes-insecurities.md

 * **core**.
 This encapsulates the feelings and perceptions of my existance.
 When I'm sitting in an airline cabin and feel hostile looks from others, my core reacts with fear and revulsion.
 I guess you might call it my personality, and it's a real mess, believe me.
 I'm only now beginning to pick it apart in my mid-forties.
 I may never live to resolve the mess, but it holds the key to everything.

-If only I could have come to this understanding during my years of therapy... better late than never.
+If only I could have come to this understanding during my years of therapy... perhaps it's better late than never.